Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Introduction

 The rest of the paper proceeds as follows.
 Due to the multiple pregnancy outcomes and complexity of the data structure, we devote the next section to describe the multiple challenges, detailed notation, as well as the general assumptions.
 Section \ref{sec:ate} presents the approach we use to estimate the average treatment effect on major birth defect.
 Throughout the paper we will use the words `exposure' and `treatment' inter-exchangeably.
-Section \ref{sec:pe} presents the principal strata as defined by the potential pregnancy outcomes, the causal estimands that we are interested in, together with the estimation and inference approach.
-Section \ref{sec:realdata} provides the detailed data analysis using the approaches developed in this paper.
-Section \ref{sec:dis} contains further discussion.
+Section \ref{sec:pe} presents the principal strata as defined by the potential pregnancy outcomes, an alternative class of causal estimands that we are interested in, together with the estimation and inference approach.
+Section \ref{sec:realdata} provides the detailed data analysis results using the approaches described.
+Section \ref{sec:dis} contains conclusions and further discussion.